mishushakov/dialogflow-web-v2/README.md

 ![](https://www.gatesfoundation.org/philanthropypartners/static/images/gpp_logo.png)

-For more information about the licensing options, go to the [homepage](https://i.ushakov.co/dialogflow-web-v2/) and ask more about the licenses.
-If you are boring, you could also send me a mail to: hello (at) ushakov (dot) co
+For more information about the licensing options and additional wishes, send me a mail to: hello (at) ushakov (dot) co

 # Getting started